 Some people do want children but feel deeply concerned about the future of our world and about the lives their children may lead if they do decide to have them.
 Becoming a parent does not always involve bringing more people into the world.
 Many parents choose fostering and adoption, providing loving homes to children who might otherwise go without.

 People can often face pressure to have the kind of family they don’t want.
 In most societies, it is still considered normal and desirable to have children, even though millions of single people and couples lead satisfying and fulfilled lives without having children of their own.

-Pressure to conform can be intense anywhere, and is still common in some particular cultures and places.
+Pressure to conform regarding family size can be intense anywhere, and is still common in many places.
 Religious, social and even political pressure can extend to promote very large families, or condemn the use of contraception.